Mitsumi standard type 2 (anomalous)

 As with all the Mitsumi standard mechanical switches, they are branded on the bottom.
 Mine read “ミツミ” (Mitsumi); later switches use “M”.

 Disassembly involves sliding a long, flat implement behind the plate retention clips on either side of the switch.
-This is fairly difficult, and it helps to insert something under both sides of the switch simultaneously.
+The retention clips are on the outside of plastic strips, and the sides of these strips engage with small tabs that secure the lid.
+Each strip has to be carefully pried away to release the lid; this is not easy, but nor is it particularly difficult.
 Once the lid is released, the switch slides apart:

 Both the LED and non-LED versions are the tactile variant.
 Just as with Mitsumi miniature mechanical, the tactility is achieved by a horizontal coil spring slung inside the slider.
 As the slider is depressed, the spring wraps around a post in the base of the switch.
 The two switch series feel fairly similar; the miniature switches have a softer feel, while the full-size switches are rather more scratchy, quite audibly so.